Are your films 4K quality?

 When will my wedding film be ready to view?

-Please allow up to 12 weeks for me to complete your film.
-I pride myself with incredibly quick turnaround, but in the peak of wedding season, I have to give myself a little buffer room, just in case I get backlogged.
-Most likely, it will be significantly sooner, but I always want to be overly cautious more than overly ambitious.
+Please allow up to 12 weeks for us to complete your film.
+We pride ourselves with incredibly quick turnaround, but in the peak of wedding season, we have to play it safe and give ourselves a little buffer room, just in case we get backlogged.
+Most likely, it will be significantly sooner, but we always want to be overly cautious more than overly ambitious.
 We deliberately limit the number of weddings we cover per year, which allows us to focus all of our attention on each event and editing said event, so that we offer our couples the absolute best wedding film we can produce.

 Can I choose what music goes into my film?